Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Hitchin systems

 \subsection{Visible Lagrangians in Hitchin systems}

-In this section, we will give the first examples of visible Lagrangians in Hitchin systems.
+In this subsection, we will explain two examples of visible Lagrangians in Hitchin systems.
 These examples are independent of the choice of the Riemann surface.
 The first one is associated to the embedding of the complex Lie groups $\SL(n,\CC) \subset \GL(n,\CC)$.
 The second example appeared in the work of \cite{FGOP} and is a subvariety of the singular fibers of the Hitchin map.
-The remainder of the paper will deal with visible Lagrangians defined on special Riemann surfaces. \\
+The remainder of the paper will deal with visible Lagrangians defined on special Riemann surfaces.